opencog/atomspace/Design-Notes.md

 When is was difficult to express the initial stream in pure Atomese, the scheme `(cog-set-value! atom key value)` function was used: but this is an end-run, a fallback to scheme, instead of pure Atomese.
-We will avoid createding a `(cog-set-pipe-source! name value)` function to provide a similar end-run.
+We will avoid creating a `(cog-set-pipe-source! name value)` function to provide a similar end-run.

 TODO: